-- As of 8 December 2020, no new cases have been diagnosed since yesterday with the total number of coronavirus (COVID-19) cases in Victoria at 20,345.
-This is Victoria's 39th consecutive day with no new cases. - Today's 14-day average case number for metropolitan Melbourne and regional Victoria is zero. - There were no new deaths and the state's death toll stands at 820. - The total number of cases from an unknown source in the last 14 days is zero for metropolitan Melbourne and zero for regional Victoria.
+- As of 10 December 2020, no new cases have been diagnosed since yesterday with the total number of coronavirus (COVID-19) cases in Victoria at 20,345.
+This is Victoria's 41st consecutive day with no new cases. - Today's 14-day average case number for metropolitan Melbourne and regional Victoria is zero. - There were no new deaths and the state's death toll stands at 820. - The total number of cases from an unknown source in the last 14 days is zero for metropolitan Melbourne and zero for regional Victoria.
 3,762 cases may indicate community transmission (no change since yesterday's report). - There are no active cases in Victoria.
-19,525 people have recovered. - A total of 3,640,201 test results have been received.
-This is an increase of 7,043 since yesterday. - You can find further details in today's coronavirus (COVID-19) media release. - The DHHS website has full details in the interactive daily report. - COVIDSafe Summer restrictions came into effect at 11:59 pm on Sunday 6 December 2020.
-For
+19,525 people have recovered. - A total of 3,663,404 test results have been received.
+This is an increase of 11,625 since yesterday. - You can find further details in today's coronavirus (COVID-19) media release. - The DHHS website has full details in the interactive daily report. - COVIDSafe Summer restrictions came into effect at 11:59 pm on Sunday 6 December 2020.
+For more information visit the COVIDSafe Summer restrictions summary.

-- more information visit the COVIDSafe Summer restrictions summary. - On 4 December, the Victorian Government announced it will introduce a contribution fee for mandatory quarantine.
-Visit mandatory quarantine contribution fee for more information.
+- On 4 December, the Victorian Government announced it will introduce a contribution fee for mandatory quarantine.
+Visit mandatory quarantine contribution fee for more information. - Based on current coronavirus (COVID-19) exposure dates in South Australia, the Chief Health Officer has recommended the removal of Victoria's border permit scheme from 12 December 2020.